UAE: Laptops, tyres, towels worth over Dh12 million stolen in 'devastating' scam

 Another victim, Wajeeh Shahid, owner of MMC Global Information Technology, is grappling with significant losses after supplying 76 Lenovo laptops and routers worth Dh267,000.
 He said: “The first cheque went through without a hitch, that convinced me they were legitimate.”

-Britto, who supplied laptops and network cables worth Dh78,000, said he had done due diligence before dealing with Dynamic “that showed a valid trade license and even shared audit reports.”
+Britto, who supplied laptops and network cables worth Dh78,000, said he had done due diligence before dealing with Dynamic “which showed a valid trade licence and even shared audit reports.”

-The ordeal had left Britto reeling, noting: “I just started my business last April.
+The ordeal left Britto reeling, who said: “I just started my business last April.
 This (scam) has been devastating.”

 The scam has also affected sales representatives like Mohammad, who worked for a Chinese company that supplied the scammer with power tools worth Dh52,000.
 “I was fired.
 My company blamed me for not verifying the deal properly,” he lamented.